zero804/gitlab.community/doc/integration/elasticsearch.md

 1. Expand the **Advanced Search** section and uncheck **Elasticsearch indexing** and **Search with Elasticsearch enabled**.
 1. Click **Save changes** for the changes to take effect.
-1. (Optional) Delete the existing index:
+1. (Optional) Delete the existing indexes:

    ```shell
    # Omnibus installations